anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * the introduction of the additional component Registrar-Agent
 * potentially no transport layer security between Registrar-Agent and pledge

-{{tpvr}} describes to optional apply TLS to protect the communication between the Registrar-Agent and the pledge.
+{{tpvr}} describes to optionally apply TLS to protect the communication between the Registrar-Agent and the pledge.
 The following is therefore applicable to the communication without the TLS protection.

 The credentials used by the Registrar-Agent to sign the data for the pledge SHOULD NOT contain any personal information.